 This option would prevent Network Rail from fully recovering its costs directly incurred from operators.
-However, DfT has stated that capping is consistent with the assumptions made in the Statement of Funds Available (SoFA) and therefore we assume there to be no material impact on recovery of efficient costs.
+However, DfT has stated that capping is consistent with the assumptions made in the SoFA and therefore we assume there to be no material impact on recovery of efficient costs.

-Promote competition on the railway: (✓)
+Promote competition on the railway: (\checkmark)